MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04b-fabric-lake-lab.md

 Now that you have ingested data into a table in the lakehouse, you can use SQL to query it.

+> _**Tip**: Lakehouse tables are SQL-friendly.
+You can analyze data right away without moving it to another system._

 1. At the top right of the Lakehouse page, switch from **Lakehouse** view to the **SQL analytics endpoint** for your lakehouse.

+    > _**Tip**: The SQL analytics endpoint is optimized for running SQL queries over your lakehouse tables and integrates with familiar query tools._

 1. In the toolbar, select **New SQL query**.
 Then enter the following SQL code into the query editor: